JoeTheDave/eq-admin/README.md

 ### Create .env

-use .env.example and use relevant values for your app
+using .env.example as a guide and changing values to be relevant for your app

 ### Create Database